-Intune allows you to manage devices using an approach that’s right for the company.
-As touched upon previously, you may require full control over your organization-owned devices – covering settings, features and security.
-This requires the device and users to “enroll” into Intune.
+Intune allows you to manage devices using an approach which is right for the company.
+As touched upon previously, you may require full control over your organisation-owned devices – covering settings, features and security.
+This requires the device and users to “enrol” into Intune.
 This can be an automatic, or manual process which I will expand on in greater depth in this blog.
 Essentially, once enrolled, they will receive settings and controls through policies configured in Intune for the organisation.
 This could include settings such as enforcing BitLocker encryption or a password policy.

 The alternative approach is for personal or bring-your-own devices (BYOD) where users may not want you to have full control of their devices.
 This is where you and the end-user have two options:

-Devices that are enrolled into Intune give administrators the ability to view a list of devices and pull an inventory for them.
+Devices which are enrolled into Intune give administrators the ability to view a list of devices and pull an inventory for them.
 From there, they can:

 As mentioned earlier in this blog, Microsoft Intune integrates with several other Microsoft services allowing you to fully secure your corporate data.

 Intune integrates with Azure Active Directory for access control and Azure Information Protection and also with the Microsoft Office suite of products.
 This enables you to remotely deploy apps such as Outlook for specific devices or specific users and control how these apps work if users access company data on their personal devices with app policies.
 For example, you can prevent users from copying text from a company app and into a personal app on their personal device.
 There are so many options here, but it allows you to really build a governance plan